mongoose-os-apps/shelly-homekit/README.md

   * [Shelly Plug S](http://api.shelly.cloud/firmware/SHPLG-S.zip)

  Download it and upload via web interface (this firmware does not support pulling from a remote URL).

  Script [here](tools/flash_shelly.sh) for an automated way to revert your devices to stock firmware.
-   * ./flash_shelly.sh -m revert hostname.local
+   * ./flash_shelly.sh -m revert hostname

 ## Contributions and Development